htrajan/ht-drawsteel/Bestiary/Warg.md

 **Mounted Charger**

-If a warg used as a mount charges, their rider gains an edge on melee attacks until the end of their turn.
+If a warg used as a mount [[Charge|charges]], their rider gains an edge on melee attacks until the end of their turn.

 **Shared Crafty**